In this article, we will see what is cluster in SQL and what purpose cluster will be created.

 So whenever you create a table a separate segment will created and stores the data.

-If the data stored in the different segments and different memory locations sometimes the problem is when I want to join the two tables it degrades the performance.
+If the data stored in different segments and different memory locations sometimes the problem is when I want to join the two tables it degrades the performance.

 Why sometimes it degrades the performance?
 When we submit a join query?